iOS SDK development guide

 [[DNSResolver share] setAccountId:@"******" andAccessKeyId:@"********" andAccesskeySecret:@"********"];

-• For demonstration purposes, the sample code directly passes the Account ID, AccessKey ID, and AccessKey secret as properties.
-These parameters are closely related to metering and billing.
-To prevent information leakage from malicious decompilation, do not pass plaintext credentials directly in a production environment.
-For example, you can encode or encrypt the plaintext credentials beforehand and then decode or decrypt them when passing the values.
-We also recommend that you obfuscate and reinforce your app's code.
-Otherwise, your Account ID, AccessKey ID, and AccessKey secret may be obtained by third parties through decompilation.
+For demonstration purposes, the sample code passes the Account ID, AccessKey ID, and AccessKey Secret directly.
+These credentials are used for billing.
+To prevent them from being exposed through malicious decompilation, do not hardcode plaintext credentials in your production application.
+Instead, encode or encrypt them and decode or decrypt them only when needed.
+We also recommend that you obfuscate and harden your app's code.
+Otherwise, your Account ID, AccessKey ID, and AccessKey Secret may be compromised.

-By default, the SDK uses and recommends the HTTPS protocol for resolution because HTTPS provides better security.
-HTTPDNS is billed based on the number of HTTP resolution requests.
-HTTPS resolution requests are billed at five times the rate of HTTP resolution requests.
-Select a scheme type as needed.
+The SDK uses and recommends the HTTPS protocol by default because it provides better security.
+HTTPDNS is billed based on the number of resolution requests.
+HTTPS requests are billed at five times the rate of HTTP requests.
+Select a scheme type based on your business needs.
 Set the property as follows:

 [DNSResolver share].scheme = DNSResolverSchemeHttps;